 As we strive to provide compassionate care, we must remain mindful of insurance and billing issues.
-Capital Health participates with many medical insurance plans however it is important to understand that your insurance policy is an agreement between you and your insurance carrier.
+Capital Health participates with many medical insurance plans, but it is important to understand that your insurance policy is an agreement between you and your insurance carrier.

 Many insurance plans require authorization and/or referrals prior to service.
 It is your responsibility to obtain any necessary referrals or authorizations needed.
-Please note that if referrals are required then you must obtain one referral for the hospital, Capital Health Medical Center - Hopewell, and one for the radiation oncologist.
+Please note that if referrals are required, you must obtain one referral for the hospital (Capital Health Medical Center - Hopewell) and one for the radiation oncologist.
 Your referring physician's office should be assisting you with this process.

 Physician-related charges are not covered through the financial assistance program.